Liability can be tricky to determine, even before you set foot in a courtroom.

 A personal injury lawsuit is based on the theory of negligence.
 Negligence is the failure to exercise the care that a reasonably prudent person would exercise in similar circumstances.
 This is a universal standard.
 Each state has certain rules for handling personal injury lawsuits, but the standard for negligence is the same in any state.

-To establish negligence in a personal injury lawsuit, the plaintiff must prove four elements:
+To establish negligence in an Illinois personal injury lawsuit, the plaintiff must prove four elements:

 - Duty of care.
 The defendant owed a duty of care to the plaintiff.
 This is sometimes straightforward, for example, a school has a duty of care to its students, a physician has a duty of care to their patients, etc. But you can have a duty of care to someone you don’t know at all.
 For instance, a driver has a duty of care to all other road users.
 A shopper in a store has a duty to other people in the store—they shouldn’t be running or reckless or otherwise not paying attention to others’ safety.